saghul/pyuv/docs/async.rst

     Calling event loop related functions from an outside thread is not safe in general.
     This is actually the only handle which is thread safe.
-The ``Async`` handle may be used to pass control from an outside thread to the event loop, as it will allow the calling thread to schedulle a callback which will be called in the event loop thread.
+The ``Async`` handle may be used to pass control from an outside thread to the event loop, as it will allow the calling thread to schedule a callback which will be called in the event loop thread.